jnoriega232/DNS/README.md

 <img src="https://i.imgur.com/L5gEFUA.png" height="70%" width="70%" alt="Azure Free Account"/>
 </p>

--If we scroll down we can see the record "mainframe" has resolved -We can see mainframe's record name: mainframe.mydomain.com maps to A (Host) Record: 10.0.0.4
+- If we scroll down we can see the record "mainframe" has resolved
+  - We can see mainframe's record name: mainframe.mydomain.com maps to A (Host) Record: 10.0.0.4

 <p align="center">
 <img src="https://i.imgur.com/WeStr8p.png" height="70%" width="70%" alt="Azure Free Account"/>